kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ### Decorator

-Each pipeline must include a `@dsl.pipeline` decorator that provides metadata about the pipeline:
+The `@dsl.pipeline` decorator provides metadata about the pipeline:

 ```
 @dsl.pipeline(